NORTH CAROLINA RESOURCES

 Here you can find: the State Salary Manual, State Salary Schedules, Local Salary Supplements, etc.

-The purpose of the Teacher Evaluation Process is to assess the teacher’s performance in relation to the North Carolina Professional Teaching Standards and to design a plan for professional growth.
-To learn more about the new evaluation instrument, visit NC DPI’s website.
+The purpose of the Educator Evaluation Process is to assess the educator's performance in relation to the North Carolina Professional Educator Standards and to design a plan for professional growth.
+To learn more about the evaluation instrument, visit NC DPI’s website.

 The list of most commonly used acronyms or abbreviations and their meanings is available in English and Spanish on NC DPI’s website.